Kenny Vance

 Early career

-Born Kenneth Rosenberg in 1939 in Brooklyn, New York, Vance's musical journey began in the late 1950s.
-He co-founded the vocal group that would evolve into Jay and the Americans, signing with United Artists Records and quickly entering the studio to craft their signature blend of pop and rhythm & blues.
+Born in 1943, Kenny Vance grew up immersed in the doo-wop and rhythm and blues sounds of New York City.
+His professional journey began in the late 1950s when he co-founded the group that would evolve into Jay and the Americans, signing with United Artists Records in 1961.

 Breakthrough